-To the extent practical and as required by law, the district will work with homeless students and their families to provide stability in school attendance and other services.
+As required by law, the district will work with homeless children and youth and unaccompanied youth 1 (collectively, "homeless students") as well as their families or legal guardians to provide stability in school attendance and other services.
 Special attention will be given to ensuring the enrollment and attendance of homeless students not currently attending school.
-Homeless students will be provided district services for which they are eligible, including Head Start and comparable pre-school programs, Title I, similar state programs, special education, bilingual education, vocational and technical education programs, gifted and talented programs and school nutrition programs.
+Homeless students will be provided district services for which they are eligible, including Head Start and comparable pre-school programs, Title I, similar state programs, special education, bilingual education, vocational and technical education programs, gifted and talented programs, school nutrition programs, summer programming and extracurricular activities.

 Homeless students are defined as lacking a fixed, regular and adequate nighttime residence, including:

-1. Sharing the housing of other persons due to loss of housing or economic hardship;
+1. Sharing the housing of other persons due to loss of housing, economic hardship, or similar reason;

 2. Living in motels, hotels, trailer parks or camping grounds due to the lack of alternative adequate accommodations;